convisoappsec/conviso-docs/docs/integrations/gitlab.md

 ```

 The identified vulnerabilities will be automatically sent to your Project on Conviso Platform.
-Now you can use the [Vulnerabilities Management](../general/vulnerabilities_management.md) resource to work on the correction flow.
+Now you can use the [Vulnerabilities](../modules/vulnerabilities) resource to work on the correction flow.

 ## Run a scan exclusively using Conviso SAST